Yungblud: 2021–2022: Yungblud

+2023–present: "Lowlife", Idols

+Yungblud performed at Coachella 2023.
+Yungblud began teasing a new song and a new era on 30 May 2023, he sent fans letters in the mail that gave instructions for a location to go to for three different places: Los Angeles, London, and Rock am Ring Germany.
+Fans in those places would find a car spray painted with the word "Lowlife" on it, and were allowed to hear a snippet of the eponymous new song.
+"Lowlife" was released 7 June 2023.
+On 29 March 2024, Yungblud released "Abyss"; the song is used as the opening theme for the Kaiju No. 8 anime series.

+On 18 March 2025, Yungblud released the single "Hello Heaven, Hello" from his fourth studio album, Idols.
+The follow-up singles "Lovesick Lullaby" and "Zombie" also preceded the album; the latter premiered alongside a music video starring the actress Florence Pugh.
+Idols was released on 20 June through Locomotion Recordings and Capitol Records, as the first half of a two-part project set to be finished the same year.

+On 5 July 2025, Yungblud performed a cover of "Changes" at Ozzy Osbourne's final Black Sabbath concert Back to the Beginning at Villa Park, Birmingham.
+Backstage, he gave Osbourne a sterling silver gold cross necklace set with diamonds, returning the favour for a similar gift Osbourne had given him during the filming of "The Funeral" video in 2022.
+Yungblud released the performance as a charity single on 18 July 2025, with all proceeds going to benefit Acorns Children's Hospice, Birmingham Children's Hospital, and Cure Parkinson's.
+The song debuted at number 1 on the UK Singles Downloads Chart.

+Yungblud and Aerosmith will release a collaborative EP titled One More Time on 21 November 2025.

 Activism

 On 24 March 2018, Yungblud attended the March for Our Lives rally, a student-led demonstration rally against gun violence.
 He live-streamed the event.
 On 30 May 2020, he attended the George Floyd protests for Black Lives Matter in California.
 He and Halsey helped give first aid to some of the protesters.

 In September 2021, Yungblud was among several singer-songwriters who expressed opposition to the Texas Heartbeat Act that banned abortion in Texas after around six weeks of pregnancy, stating that, "The right to your body is yours and yours alone.
 It makes me sick and it makes me really disgusted that people sit there and they take away that choice and they take away that right."

 On 24 September 2022, during his performance at the Firefly Music Festival in Dover, Delaware, Yungblud spoke about the death of Mahsa Amini and expressed his support for the resulting protests and civil unrest in Iran.